ForensicTools/ExtractBrowserHistoryPlusExtensions-475_2141-Alacritas-Raber-Pitkin/README.md

 **2014/11/16** - Edited readme to reflect language change

 **2014/11/19** - GBE.pl version 1: get info from Chrome + output in command line and excel

+**2014/12/14** - GBE version 1.5: from GBE_Menu.pl (main menu), run the programs for Chrome, Firefox, Safari, and / or Opera.
+Output in command line shows website list and count.
+Output in Excel shows website list and count, as well as four different graph types (line, pie, bar, column).